Introduction to Unqork Applications

 Use this field to add a description of this application.

-The Data Settings tab lets you control your application data by enabling data versioning and WORM (Write Once, Read Many) storage.
+The Data Settings tab lets you control your application data by enabling data and application versioning, as well as style your application.

 A static image displaying the Data Settings tab's configuration settings and options.